Lego Star Wars: Revenge of the Brick: Battle on Kashyyyk

 The sequence shifts to Kashyyyk.
 Yoda spots some battle droids and uses his Force powers to destroy several of these droids and reassemble them in a higgledy-piggledy fashion, and then uses his lightsaber to destroy the remaining droids.
-An A5 Juggernaut arrives, and Mace Windu and the clone troopers come out of the vehicle and attack, joined by the Wookiees under Chewbacca, Anakin and Obi-Wan.
+A Juggernaut arrives, and Mace Windu and the clone troopers come out of the vehicle and attack, joined by the Wookiees under Chewbacca, Anakin and Obi-Wan.

 As the battle commences, Chewbacca dodges an enemy droid tank, which skids to a halt and turns to charge again, determined to run him down.
 Chewbacca hastily assembles a rocket launcher out of spare Lego pieces and shoots a rocket at the enemy, hitting one of its tracks.
 The tank skids out of control and almost hits Chewbacca, who faints from shock.

 Almost all the clones and Wookiees have been destroyed or have run away; Anakin, Obi-Wan, Yoda, Mace Windu and Chewbacca find themselves surrounded.
 But then Wookiee reinforcements arrive and beat the droids back.
 The remaining droids retreat in a demoralised rabble.

 Epilogue

 The next sequence takes place in a setting similar to the cantina in A New Hope, including its famous soundtrack, with General Grievous acting as the bartender and several other Star Wars characters in attendance.
-R2-D2, carrying some drinks on a tray strapped to his back, passes Yoda, who uses his force powers to deliver the drinks to the next table.
-Obi-Wan and Anakin are drinking happily when Chewbacca takes a Polaroid picture of Anakin and Obi-Wan.
-Seeing that the picture is actually of Darth Vader and Old Ben Kenobi in a lightsaber battle (instead of Anakin and a younger Obi-Wan standing together happily), Chewbacca faints yet again, ending the movie.
+R2-D2, carrying some drinks on a tray strapped to his back, passes Yoda, who uses his Force powers to deliver the drinks to the next table.
+Obi-Wan and Anakin are drinking happily when Chewbacca takes a photo using a Polaroid of Anakin and Obi-Wan standing together happily.
+Chewbacca sees that the picture is not a picture of the two Jedi standing together happily, but is actually of Darth Vader and Old Ben Kenobi in a lightsaber battle.
+He faints yet again, ending the film.

 The end credits show, accompanied by a clip of Darth Vader conducting, with his lightsaber as a baton, some clones in the famous Imperial March.